aussielunix/ansible-role-skeleton/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Proposed feature

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
 A clear and concise description of what you want to happen.

 ## Rationale

-Why is this feature required?
+Why is this feature required ?

 ## Additional context